tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/03-Stu_Partner_Interviews/README.md

 * Ideally, candidates won't need _any_ prompts.

-  * Don't penalize candidates if they need prompts but use the information well.
-But, do reward them if they do _not_ need the prompts.
+  * Don't penalize candidates if they need prompts but, do reward them if they do _not_ need the prompts.

 * Candidates who answer the prompts _before you ask them_ are performing well.